herge008/Project1/README.md

 Kinds of Questions:
   * Has movie revenue changed significantly throughout the years?
+  * Is there a strong correlation between a movies reviews and its revenue?
   * What is the best month for the best movies?
   * What is the best month for each movie by moving rating (R, PG, PG-13 etc)?
   * Are longer running movies rated higher or lower on average?